fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Jira, Confluence, Power BI, MS Office, Windows, Azure.
       - Research, Effective communications skills, proactive, time management.
 ---
-I am a native Spanish speaker with experience in IT, data analysis, the automotive industry and support engineering.
-Currently working as a Support Engineer, I am eager to apply my technical expertise and problem-solving skills in a dynamic tech environment.
-Passionate about delivering exceptional support and streamlining processes to enhance efficiency.
-Outside of work, I enjoy riding speedway motorcycle (żużel) and staying active at the gym and swimming.
+Native Spanish speaker with a strong background in IT, data analysis, the automotive industry, and support engineering.
+Experienced in troubleshooting technical issues, resolving challenges, and ensuring customer success.
+Passionate about delivering product support, streamlining processes, and collaborating with cross-functional teams to improve efficiency.
+Adept at working in dynamic, customer-focused environments with strong communication and problem-solving skills.
+Currently working as a Support Engineer, eager to contribute expertise in technical support and process improvement within an innovative tech environment.
+In my freetime, I am actively learning web development and I enjoy riding speedway motorcycle(żużel), staying active at the gym or swimming.